'He is so missed' says daughter of Sunderland businessman as they reflect on his positive attitude

 He was an active member of the North East’s Chinese community and famous among customers for his salt and pepper chips.

-After his inquest, Julie said inquest had helped the family understand the “complex” reason for his death and hopes it raises awareness of such conditions, as well as the potential help defribulators can give.
+Julie said the inquest had helped the family understand the “complex” reason for his death and hopes it raises awareness of such conditions, as well as the potential help defribulators can give.

 The hearing was told the kit would not activate after assessing his condition, but she hopes their installation in communities could help others.